-The modern threat landscape has evolved enormously in the past few years.
-Cybercriminals launch increasingly sophisticated attacks, and these attacks have only gotten worse since the arrival of the COVID-19 pandemic and the move to remote work.
+The modern threat landscape has evolved significantly in the past few years.
+Cybercriminals launch increasingly sophisticated attacks, which have only gotten worse since the COVID-19 pandemic and the move to remote work.

-Think about all the sensitive information and critical assets that organizations store and handle as part of their business operations: personal information on your customers and employees, intellectual property, proprietary material, financial information, and so much more.
-This data is incredibly valuable for savvy cybercriminals.
+Think about all the sensitive information and critical assets that organizations store and handle as part of their business operations: personal information on your employees and customers, proprietary material, intellectual property, financial information, and so much more.
+This data is precious for savvy cybercriminals.

-Today’s cybercriminals are smart, savvy, and sophisticated.
-They aren’t targeting companies purely for financial gain; many aim to simply create chaos and plant a seed of distrust within society.
+Today’s cybercriminals are intelligent, clever, and sophisticated.
+They aren’t targeting companies purely for financial gain; many aim to create chaos and plant a seed of distrust within society.

 Furthermore, the COVID-19 pandemic has driven increasingly targeted cyber threats, especially against the healthcare industry.
-Cybercriminals have taken advantage of reduced staff, emotional distress, and remote work to develop careful phishing and ransomware campaigns — campaigns that lure victims into downloading malicious software and gain access to a company’s internal networks.
+Cybercriminals have taken advantage of reduced staff and remote work to develop careful phishing and ransomware campaigns that lure victims into downloading malicious software so they can gain access to a company’s internal networks.

 Every company is a potential target for ransomware and malware attacks, and the consequences of these cyber threats are significant.
-Aside from financial losses, there may be legal penalties and loss of customer loyalty and reputation, which will degrade your business over the long run.
+Aside from financial losses, there may be legal penalties, loss of customer loyalty, and reputational damage, which will degrade your business over the long run.

 Moreover, when a business has been compromised by a data breach, board members and investors often demand that those in charge of cybersecurity resign.
-When Target suffered a data breach in 2014, both Beth Jacob (CIO) and Gregg Stienhafel (CEO) resigned months after the attack.
+For example, when Target suffered a data breach in 2014, Beth Jacob (CIO) and Gregg Steinhafel (CEO) resigned months after the attack.

-It’s evident that ignoring cybersecurity to reduce costs is a luxury no business can afford.
-Business leaders must be able to educate their employees to be more aware of good cybersecurity practices, and provide opportunities for learning.
+Proactive cybersecurity is foundational, and no business can afford to ignore cybersecurity to reduce costs.
+Therefore, business leaders must be able to educate their employees to be more aware of good cybersecurity practices and provide learning opportunities.

 The Relationship Between GRC and Cybersecurity

-Governance, risk management, and compliance (GRC) offers a strategic approach to businesses as they develop their cybersecurity programs, by providing an opportunity to ask questions such as:
+Governance, risk management, and compliance (GRC) offer a strategic approach to businesses as they develop their cybersecurity programs by providing an opportunity to ask questions such as:

 - “Do we need to provide training for our employees?”